michaeljklein/noir_top_three_demo/README.md

 NOT FOR PRODUCTION USE!
-(This project uses dummy signatures and an unoptimized sorting algorithm)
+(This project uses dummy signatures and an unoptimized/underconstrained sorting algorithm)

 # noir_top_three_demo